-Sites such as online pawnbrokers Borro.com offer short term loans secured against valuables including jewellery, luxury watches, fine art, antiques and luxury & classic cars.
-These sorts of lenders can be useful if you need a small amount of money fast and with Borro you can repay your money early without any redemption fees.
+Sites such as online pawnbrokers Borro.com offer short-term loans secured against valuables.
+Think jewellery, luxury watches, fine art, antiques and classic cars.
+These sorts of lenders can be useful if you need a small amount of money fast.
+With Borro you can repay early without any redemption fees.

-Be warned though, these loans do have very high interest rates – almost 5 per cent a month on loans under £10,000 at Borro – meaning that you will be paying back some hefty interest.
+A word of warning: these loans do have very high interest rates.
+It can be almost 5% a month on loans under £10,000.
+So you’ll be paying back some hefty interest.

-You can also try 62days.com which offers a good deal because it will let you sell an item to them, albeit for less than you could get for it in say a jewellers or eBay, but then you have the option of buying it back within 62 days for exactly the same price.
-So if you manage to pay it back before 62 days is out you get the loan for free.
-Check out the details at 62days.com.
+The site 62days.com also offers a good deal.
+You can sell them an item – albeit for less than you could get for it in, say, a jeweller’s or eBay.
+You then have the option of buying it back within 62 days for exactly the same price.
+So if you manage to pay it back within that deadline, your loan is free.

-If you’re self-employed then there’s a fairly good chance that you’re running your own business as well.
-In that case, you might need a sizeable loan to help the running costs of your business, but securing one can be rather tricky.
+If you’re self-employed, you’re probably running your own business.
+In that case, you might need a sizeable loan.
+Securing one can be rather tricky, though.

-Barclays offers flexible business loans of £1,000-£25,000 in multiples of £250.
-You can also select a monthly repayment term from one to 10 years, providing that the loan term doesn’t exceed the life of the asset.
-Also, you can choose a repayment method that best suits your needs – from lower monthly repayments over a longer term to higher monthly repayments over a shorter term.
+Barclays offers flexible business loans of £1,000-£25,000.
+You can repay monthly from one to 10 years if the loan term doesn’t exceed the life of the asset.
+You can also choose a repayment method that best suits your needs – from lower monthly repayments over a longer term to higher monthly repayments over a shorter term.

 At HSBC you can get a small business loan from £1,000-£25,000 at 7.9% AIR (Annual Interest Rate).
-An arrangement fee, currently £100, is taken when the loan is drawn down.
-This is added to the AIR to give the APR.
+They take an arrangement fee when you draw down the loan.
+They add it to the AIR to give you the APR.

-For those looking for flexibility, Lloyds TSB has both bank rate linked and fixed interest business loans available.
-You can borrow as little as £1,000 with no early repayment charge on base rate linked loans, however, early repayment on a fixed rate loan may incur on loans over £25,000.
-Be aware that Lloyds TSB charges up to 1.5% arrangement fees on all its business loans to cover administration costs.
+If you need flexibility, Lloyds TSB has both bank rate linked and fixed interest business loans available.
+You can borrow as little as £1,000 with no early repayment charge on base rate linked loans.
+Bear in mind that early repayment on a fixed rate loan may incur on loans over £25,000.

-When applying for a bank loan it is essential to have a credible business plan and be able to provide cash flow predictions to prove that you can comfortably meet interest and loan payments.
+When applying for a bank loan, you need to have a credible business plan and provide cash flow predictions to prove that you can comfortably meet interest and loan payments.
 You should also be aware that the average lead time is between 3-6 months so you could be waiting a while before your company sees any investment.

-Funding Circle is a social lender designed to provide loans to small and medium sized businesses.
-They advertise themselves as an alternative to the banks and offer unsecured loans between £5,000-£100,000 on a 1 or 3 year term.
+Funding Circle is a social lender designed to provide loans to small and medium-sized businesses.
+They advertise themselves as an alternative to banks, offering unsecured loans between £10,000-£500,000 on a 6-month to 5-year term.

-After filling out a simple online application form, and if your application is successful, Funding Circle will place your business into a risk band.
-From there, registered investors compete to lend you money, meaning you get the lowest rate possible and speedy payment.
-However, Funding Circle do charge borrowers 2 per cent on their loan for their services.
+If your application is successful, Funding Circle will place your business into a risk band.
+From there, registered investors compete to lend you money.
+You get the lowest rate possible – and speedy payment.
+However, Funding Circle do charge borrowers from 1.9% on their loan for their services.

-Having a creditworthy business is essential to getting the best loan deal, so if yours doesn’t, you might struggle to secure a decent loan.
-Funding Circle doesn’t lend to new businesses, so if your business isn’t already fairly well established you should look elsewhere.
+Having a creditworthy business is essential to getting the best loan deal.
+If yours doesn’t, you might struggle to secure a decent loan.
+Funding Circle doesn’t lend to new businesses, so if your business isn’t already fairly well-established, try looking elsewhere.